StephenKennyGains/HonestFitness/README.md

 ## Deployment

 ### Heroku Deployment
+- Ensure all dependancies such as third party libraries are listed in your requirements.txt file using the command pip3 freeze --local > requirements.txt
 - Ensure all code is correct and ready for deployment.
 - Log into Heroku.
 - Click "New" and select "create new app" from the drop-down menu.
 This is found in the upper right portion of the window.
 - Provide a name for your application, this needs to be unique, and select your region.
 - Click "Create App".
-- Navigate to "Settings" and scroll down to "build packs".
+- Navigate to "Resources" tab.
-- Click "build packs" and then click both "python" and "node.js"(node.js is needed for the mock terminal.)
-- Ensure that the python buildpack is above the node.js buildpack, You can click and drag the packs to re-arrange them.
+- Click on Resources and Search for Heroku Postgres and select it on the list to add to the project.
 - Navigate to the "Deploy" section.
 - Scroll down to "Deployment Method" and select "GitHub".
 - Authorize the connection of Heroku to GitHub.
 - Search for your GitHub repository name, and select the correct repository.
+- Navigate to the settings tab
+- Select revel config vars and add the following,
+  - Your Cloudinary URL, your Database URL form the Heroku Postgres and your SECCRET_KEY.
 - For Deployment there are two options, Automatic Deployments or Manual.
 - Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.
 - Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.